BigelowLab/sag-mg-recruit/README.md

 The final output table will be located in the main output directory, called "summary_table.txt".

 That table has one row per mg-sag pair with the following columns:
-- sag: SAG name, which is determined as all text within the SAG file name before the first "."
+- sag: SAG name
-- metagenome: metagenome name, determined in the same way as SAG name
+- metagenome: metagenome name
 - Percent_scaffolds_with_any_coverage: percent of SAG scaffolds with any coverage
 - Percent_of_reference_bases_covered: percent of SAG bases covered by at least one read
 - Average_coverage: mean coverage across the SAG